Scudderia texensis: Description

 The length of the species ranges from 40–56 mm.
 Much of the size variation is dependent on the geography.
 The female Texas bush katydids can be identified by the right angle between their basal and terminal portions of the ovipositor.
 In males, the sub-genital plate has an upcurved ventral process that meets a dorsal extension of the supra-anal plate.
 The dorsal process ends with a pair of curved indentations that define a small central tooth.

 Distribution and habitat

-S. texensis occurs throughout the eastern United States.
+Scudderia texensis occurs throughout the eastern United States.
 It also occurs in adjacent Canada west to the western edge of the Great Plains.
 It inhabits areas of grasslands, deciduous forests, and shrublands.
 Of all species within the genus Scudderia, it is most abundant through the majority of its range.
 Adults are most numerous from late spring or summer into autumn often surviving until the first hard freezes.
 It is abundant in weedy old fields and roadsides.